angular/material-start/README.md

 * Add the **layout** and **flex** attributes to configure the container layouts and sizing aspects
 * Use `md-is-locked-open` to lock the sidenav open on the left
-* Use the `md-whiteframe-4dp` class to add a shadow the the sidenav
+* Use the `md-whiteframe-4dp` class to add a shadow the sidenav

 `app/index.html`
 ```html